fwedwicc/FM-DailyUI/README.md

-# FM DailyUI
+# FM DailyUI S1

 FM DailyUI is an extensive compilation of 100 Days of UI challenge prompts from DailyUI.
-This project showcases a wide range of creative and innovative UI designs, each crafted using my custom design system, fmUI.
+This project features Series 1, containing the first 25 designs, each crafted using my custom design system, fmUI.
 It's a journey through diverse design challenges, highlighting the versatility and capabilities of fmUI in creating dynamic and visually appealing user interfaces.

 <img src="https://github.com/fwedwicc/README-assets/blob/main/banners/FM-DailyUI-banner.png" width='100%' alt="FM DailyUI Overview"  />